strongSquirell/DataScience/4Linear regression/README.md

 # Linear regression
-This repository will contain information about linear regression and scripts.
+This folder will contain information about linear regression and scripts.